 Beginning at 4AM sharp you can sit alongside fishermen as Becky’s serves-up classic diner fair (including Lobster benedict with Maine lobster).
 Whatever local coffee shop, bakery, or breakfast place you pick – make sure to dress warm because outdoor dining has been extended into May in Portland!
 Learn More.

 Looking for a drink?
-Head over to one of Greater Portland’s local breweries embracing the winter season.
-You’ll find breweries across Greater Portland offering outdoor dining with the option of sitting fireside or in your own personal bubble like Rising Tide, Lone Pine, or Mast Landing to name a few.
+Head over to one of Greater Portland’s local breweries or distilleries embracing the winter season.
+You’ll find both scattered across Greater Portland offering outdoor dining with the option of sitting fireside or in your own personal bubble like Rising Tide, Lone Pine, or Three of Strong Spirits to name a few.
 Many local breweries are also offering beer-to-go and limited outdoor patio seating.
 Learn More.

 For dinner, head into the Old Port for a meal on the water.
 Sit seaside at a mix of socially distanced indoor dining, heated outdoor dining, and takeout.
 Get your fill with quick eats and food trucks or settle-in for a multi-course meal at one of our world-class kitchens.
 You are sure to find the perfect spot to take in the scenic coast while enjoying some local flavors.
 Learn More.

 Love ice skating?
 Grab your mask and glide on over to the Rink at Thompson’s Point.
 With great views of the Fore River and open-air ice, make sure to dress warm but don’t worry about skates because the Rink has rentals.
 Weather permitting, Deering Oaks Park also offers skating on the large pond between Deering Ave and Forest Ave in Portland.